 Minimise risks before you travel.

-Freelance journalists travel frequently and often carry devices which hold both personal and work information.
+Freelance journalists travel frequently and often carry devices that hold both personal and work information.

-- It is good practice to travel with clean devices.
-These include a computer and/or phone that are used only for travel.
-These devices should not contain any personal documentation or data from other stories and journalists should carry out a factory reset on devices after each trip.
+- It is good practice to travel with devices that you only use for travel, including a laptop and/or phone that are used only while away.
+These devices should not contain any personal details or data from other stories and you should carry out a factory reset on devices after each trip.

-- If you do not have separate devices for trips and you are travelling with your personal computer and/or phone, you should ensure you backup your data on an external hard drive, and carry out a factory reset of your devices.
+- If you do not have separate devices for trips and you are travelling with your personal laptop and/or phone, ensure you backup your data on an external hard drive and carry out a factory reset of your devices.

 - Know what information is stored on your devices and understand how it could put you or others at risk.

-- If you’re leaving a country and don’t want to carry your sensitive information with you through the border, use a secured internet access to upload it to a locked-down cloud storage environment and unlink your device from that account.
-You will normally need a strong Internet connection to be able to do this.
+- If you’re leaving a country and don’t want to carry sensitive information with you through the border, use a secure internet network to upload it to a locked-down cloud storage and unlink your device from that account.
+You will normally need a strong internet connection to be able to do this.

-- Maintain active backups of all your information on all your devices.
+- Maintain active backups of all information on all devices.

 - Log out of all accounts before approaching any border control area.
 Clear your browser history on all search engines you have used.

-In Firefox you can sign out everywhere by clicking Edit > Preferences > Privacy & Security > Cookies and Site Data > Clear Data.
+In Firefox: you can sign out of all accounts by clicking Edit > Preferences > Privacy & Security > Cookies and Site Data > Clear Data.